 Next, even though people are on vacation doesn’t mean that all work stops.
 The mantra of the Sales department is as easy as ABC… Always Be Closing.
 You’ve probably still got numbers to hit and the business must go on!

 Now, this isn’t to say that your approach has to be the same all year round.
-The holiday season is the perfect time to reach out to clients through networking and events rather than through the phone.
-Instead of focusing on calls, attend a fundraiser.
+The holiday season is the perfect time to reach out to clients through networking and virtual events rather than through the phone.
+Instead of focusing on calls, attend a virtual fundraiser.
 You’ll be supporting a good cause and bonding over the mutual support of a non-profit… something you can bring back into the conversation after the dreaded new year’s day hangover.

 Without further ado, here are my three top tips for reaching out to prospects and clients during the holiday season, without being smarmy and sales-y about it.